 While the player is limited to Thedas for physical play, many locations and nations are represented in the characters met.
 Humans in Thedas who belong to the Chantry (some warrior groups called “Seekers” and “Templars” as well as the leaders of a monotheistic religion with titles like “Divine” and “Mother”) control Human and rarely Elven mages, who occupy the Circle of Magi, who are rebelling.
 The game begins with leaders from the Apostates (also referred to as the Rebel Mages) meeting with Chantry authorities to negotiate some sort of peace, albeit uneasy.

-To the north of Thedas, another Human nation endures, named Tevintar which is extremely supportive of mages.
-Tevintar and Thedas are at odds for two reasons.
-First, the Tevintar follow the same religion but believe that magic is the crux of divinity.
-Second, the extreme hierarchy of Tevintar society produces very powerful mages rushed to the upper levels of privilege—and enough of these mages also have world domination as their objective, enough that Tevintar is marked as a threat.
+To the north of Thedas, another Human nation endures, named Tevinter which is extremely supportive of mages.
+Tevinter and Thedas are at odds for two reasons.
+First, the Tevinter follow the same religion but believe that magic is the crux of divinity.
+Second, the extreme hierarchy of Tevinter society produces very powerful mages rushed to the upper levels of privilege—and enough of these mages also have world domination as their objective, enough that Tevinter is marked as a threat.

 In this world of Humans, there are also Elves, Dwarves, and Qunari (giant people with grey to green skin and elaborate horns) who interact with magic.

 Elves, often from lower classes, come from a magical history that stems from an ancestral home in the forest.
 Elven playable and party characters have access to some of the most unique (and highly powerful) magical equipment.
 Solas, discussed a little later, is eager to tell players about Elven history and magic.